 Is it true that a monochromatic can't enjoy the same views as others?

 What colorblind people can’t always do well is distinguish tones (red, yellow, blue, green, etc).
 People with regular vision and people with protanopia see the same image.
-In the eyes of colorblind, the flower and the background are almost in the same color.
+In the eyes of the colorblind, the flower and the background are almost in the same color.
 And if we talk about user interfaces, such perception leads to a bunch of problems: text becomes unreadable, call-to-action buttons inconspicuous, etc.

 Comparison of the perception by a human with regular vision versus a human with protanopia.
 The red completely disappears in the photo on the right

 Recognizing objects, colorblind people rely on the luminance contrast.
 One way or another this contrast exists in any color palette, but it can be either sharp or muted.
 The more muted it is, the more difficult it is for the colorblind to distinguish colors.